 Practice is from 3:30-5:30pm.
 You are expected to be present at every practice on time and in its entirety.
 If you are not in attendance the day before a meet, you will not be allowed to compete in this meet.
-If you miss practices unannounced and without stating it on your conflict calendar, you may not compete in the next meet.
-If multiple practices are missed unannounced then your spot on the track team could be in jeopardy.
-There will be a coach and player meeting at that time.
+If you miss practices unannounced and without stating it on your conflict calendar, you will not compete in the next meet.
+If two practices are missed unannounced then your spot on the track team could be in jeopardy.
+There will be a coach, athlete, and parent/guardian meeting at that time.
 If a third practice is missed unannounced, that athlete is officially off the team.
 Meets are the culmination of hard work that comes from attending practice.
 When at practice, you may have different workouts depending on the events that you participate in.

 We understand you may have a point when you have too much schoolwork and may be overwhelmed.
 You need to communicate these concerns with Coach Heidtke.
 These moments will be handled on a case by case basis depending on the workload, reason for the workload being so high, and potentially the dates already missed/ the timing of the date being missed.
 In the case of a family emergency confirmed by a parent/guardian, that is a different situation entirely, but should still communicated to your coaches.